hoc081098/kmp-viewmodel/docs/viewmodel-savedstate.md

   id("kotlin-parcelize") // Apply the plugin for Android }

-// Since Kotlin 2.0.0, you must add the below code to your build.gradle.kts of the common/shared module kotlin {
+// Since Kotlin 2.0.0, you must add the below code to your build.gradle.kts of the common/shared module (Kotlin Multiplatform module). kotlin {
   [...] // Other configurations